tdwg/bdq/tg2/_review/docs/list/bdqenh/index.md

 This document is intended for users who need a technical understanding of how BDQ Amendment Tests describe proposed improvements to data.
 It will be especially useful for:

 - Implementers developing systems that generate or evaluate data quality Amendments
-- Standards developers and data quality modelers working with the BDQ Framework Ontology
+- Standards developers and data quality modelers working with the Fitness for Use Framework Ontology
 - Analysts and data curators reviewing Test results in the context of proposed changes to datasets

 Some familiarity with the structure of BDQ Tests and the Framework Ontology is recommended.